Mach number: Appearance in the continuity equation

+The Mach number arises naturally when the continuity equation is nondimensionalized for compressible flows.
+If density variations are related to pressure through the isentropic relation $dp = c^{2}\,d\rho$, the nondimensionalized continuity equation contains a prefactor $(u/c)^{2} = M^{2}$.
+This shows that the Mach number directly measures the importance of compressibility effects in a flow.
+In the limit $M \to 0$, the equation reduces to the incompressibility condition $\nabla \cdot \mathbf{u} = 0$.

 Classification of Mach regimes

-While the terms subsonic and supersonic, in the purest sense, refer to speeds below and above the local speed of sound respectively, aerodynamicists often use the same terms to talk about particular ranges of Mach values.
+The terms subsonic and supersonic are used to refer to speeds below and above the local speed of sound, and to particular ranges of Mach values.
 This occurs because of the presence of a transonic regime around flight (free stream) M = 1 where approximations of the Navier-Stokes equations used for subsonic design no longer apply; the simplest explanation is that the flow around an airframe locally begins to exceed M = 1 even though the free stream Mach number is below this value.

 Meanwhile, the supersonic regime is usually used to talk about the set of Mach numbers for which linearised theory may be used, where for example the (air) flow is not chemically reacting, and where heat-transfer between air and vehicle may be reasonably neglected in calculations.

-In the following table, the regimes or ranges of Mach values are referred to, and not the pure meanings of the words subsonic and supersonic.

-Generally, NASA defines high hypersonic as any Mach number from 10 to 25, and re-entry speeds as anything greater than Mach 25.
-Aircraft operating in this regime include the Space Shuttle and various space planes in development.

 High-speed flow around objects

 Flight can be roughly classified in six categories:

-For comparison: the required speed for low Earth orbit is approximately 7.5 km/s = Mach 25.4 in air at high altitudes.